Early Bird SaleSave On 2026Find Your Trip

 Meals: B

-Transfer to continue walking from A Proba do Brollón along a mainly descending route to the city of Monforte de Lemos, gateway to the Ribeira Sacra (sacred riverside), an important wine growing region.
-Monforte has a number of sights including a castle, compact historic quarter and plenty of reminders of ancient times.
-There is the option to upgrade your accommodation to stay in the Parador, a highly recommended experience.
-An optional full day excursion is available: day trip, return transfers and extra night Monforte required - extra costs apply.
-Stay an extra night and take a tour of the Ribeira Sacra including cellar visit and wine tasting, lunch and catamaran journey on the river Sil.
-These options must be requested at the time of booking.
+After breakfast, transfer to continue walking from A Proba do Brollón.
+This stage has moderate gradients through the valley of the Cabe river.
+Your destination is Monforte de Lemos, capital of Ribeira Sacra, an important wine growing region, and Tierra de Lemos.
+It has a number of sights including a castle, a compact historic quarter and plenty of reminders of ancient times.
+Walking: 13km/8.2mi, +110m/360ft, -200m/656ft Optional accommodation upgrade available: stay in the Parador, highly recommended Optional full day excursion available, extra night required: tour of the Ribeira Sacra including cellar visit and wine tasting, lunch and catamaran journey on the river Sil, plus transfers and accommodation.
+Options must be requested at time of booking - extra costs apply.

 Meals: B

-A long and at times quite challenging walk today, or you can shorten (by 11km/6.9mi) with an optional transfer to Piñeiro - supplement applies, must be pre-booked.
-This area has a high concentration of Romanesque art, and a good example of this is the church of San Paio de Diomondi.
-The walk continues through pretty countryside, then down through the woods to Belesar, on the banks of the Miño river.
+A long and at times quite challenging walk today, or you can shorten (by 11-13km) by taking an optional transfer to Piñeiro or O Camino Grande - must be pre-booked and a supplement applies.
+This area has a high concentration of Romanesque art including the church of San Paio de Diomondi.
+Today's walk is mostly on paved paths through pretty countryside then down to Belesar, where the vineyards grow on almost vertical terraces on the banks of the Miño river.
+The descent to the river is on a paved path with a 300m drop.
 It is around here that marks 100km from Santiago.
-The landscape is dominated by terraces that descend to the bottom of the valley.
-You can explore the surroundings by boat or simply enjoy the views before heading to Chantada along the Codos de Belesar, an ancient Roman road.
-Walking: 27 or 16km/16.9 or 10mi, +780m/2560ft
+You can explore the surroundings by boat or simply enjoy the views before heading up (300m) to Chantada along the Codos de Belesar, an ancient Roman road that ran from Braga in Portugal to Astorga in the province of León.
+Walking: 30 or 17-19km/18.7 or 10.6-11.9mi, +700m/2296ft, -580m/1903ft

 Meals: B

-Today is marked by a steep climb to Monte Faro, at 1187m it's one of the highest peaks of the group of ranges known as the Dorsal Gallega.
+Today is marked by a steep climb to Monte Faro (at 1187m), the highest point on the Camino de Invierno.
+The ascent is gradual and quite pleasant.
 At the summit is the Ermita Nosa Señora do Faro, a seventeenth-century hermitage built on top of the remains of older temples, and from where you can enjoy a panoramic view of the four Galician provinces (weather permitting).
-The last stretch of this stage is downhill, giving you fantastic views of a mountain landscape as you approach the province of Pontevedra.
+The last stretch is downhill with fantastic views of a mountain landscape as you approach the province of Pontevedra.
 The town of Rodeiro / A Feira (River) is the end of today's walk.
-From this point a transfer will take you back to Chantada for overnight.
-Walking: 24km/15mi, +650m/2130ft
+From here an afternoon transfer will take you back to Chantada for overnight.
+Walking: 25km/15.6mi, +650m/2130ft, -550m/1804ft

 Meals: B

-In the morning, transfer back to Rodeiro to continue your Camino to Lalín.
-Walking between small rural villages, meadows and abundant native vegetation you eventually cross the Arnego River.
-The end of the stage leads to the ancient Condado del Deza, and the last few kilometres are a slight descent to Lalín, the capital of a region renowned for its gastronomy and where Galician stew reigns supreme.
-The Cocido festival in February each year is one of the quintessential gastronomic fairs in inland Galicia.
-Walking: 24km/15mi, +190m/625ft
+In the morning, transfer back to Rodeiro to continue your walk.
+Today is characterised by beautiful landscapes and moderate gradients.
+Walking between small rural villages, meadows and abundant native vegetation you will cross the Arnego River several times over medieval bridges including Ponte de Pedroso.
+The last few kilometres are a slight descent to Lalín, capital of a region renowned for its gastronomy and where Galician stew reigns supreme.
+Walking: 21km/13.1mi, +/-290m/625ft

 Meals: B

-Today the trail leads you towards A Laxe, where the Winter route converges with the the Vía de la Plata.
-The trail usually becomes busier as you approach the last few days to Santiago.
-Follow small rural paths or "corredoiras" passing by country houses, old manor houses and medieval bridges including Ponte Taboada, built in 912.
+Today's stage has moderate gradients and runs through small villages and large rural areas.
+Departing Lalin you walk through the Paseo Fluvial del Rio Pontinas (riverside walk) towards A Laxe, where the Invierno Camino converges with the Vía de la Plata.
+The trail usually becomes busier as you approach Santiago.
+Follow small rural paths or "corredoiras" past country houses, old manor houses and medieval bridges including Ponte Taboada, built in 912.
 You can make a small detour along the way to see the Fervenza do Toxa, a river waterfall, one of Galicia's highest.
-The typical landscapes of rural, inland Galicia will take you to Bandeira and your accommodation.
-Walking: 23km/14mi, +225m/738ft
+Continue to Bandeira and your accommodation.
+Walking: 23km/14mi, +225m/738ft, -320m/1050ft

 Meals: B